BeauPrime/BeauRoutine/README.md

 ```

 ### Sequences

 A ``Sequence`` is a customizable sequence of coroutines, function calls, and delays.
-Instead of creating a new function for every combination of coroutines, you can instead construct a coroutine out of common parts using a simple fluent interface.
+Instead of creating a new function for every combination of coroutines, you can instead construct a coroutine out of common parts.

 ```csharp
 public void Awake()